find your perfect LLM program

 Miami Law is strongly committed to its graduate LLM programs, and we welcome applicants from around the world to join our legal community.
 Situated in one of the world's most vibrant, multicultural metropolitan areas, The University of Miami School of Law stands at the crossroads of the Americas.

-Miami Law faculty members …
+Miami Law faculty members take …

 Not what you are looking for?Browse other courses in International law or Law, or search our comprehensive database of global LLM programs.